Same-sex marriage in Ecuador: Constitutional Court ruling

-On 29 March 2019, a public hearing was held to determine whether the IACHR advisory opinion on same-sex marriage was applicable to Ecuador, and whether it could be applied without a constitutional amendment or modifications to the Civil Code and the Organic Law of Identity and Civil Data Management (Ley Orgánica de Identidad y Gestión de Datos Civiles).
-The case had been accepted for review by the Constitutional Court on 6 March 2019, following a request from the judges of the Provincial Court of Justice of Pichincha to review the legality of the civil marriage of Efraín Soria and Javier Benalcázar.
+On 29 March 2019, a public hearing was held to determine whether the IACHR opinion on same-sex marriage was applicable to Ecuador, and whether it could be applied without a constitutional amendment or modifications to the Civil Code and the Organic Law of Identity and Civil Data Management (Ley Orgánica de Identidad y Gestión de Datos Civiles).
+The case was accepted for review by the Constitutional Court on 6 March, following a request from judges of the Provincial Court of Justice of Pichincha to review the legality of the civil marriage between Efraín Soria and Javier Benalcázar.
 The Constitutional Court had 45 days to issue a response and resolve the case.
-On 20 May 2019, another public hearing was held on a different same-sex marriage case.

-A ruling in the cases was originally set for 4 June 2019, but was delayed as the judges were not able to reach a decision after several hours of discussion, and announced they would continue to convene over the following days.
-The court issued two rulings in favour of the couples, both by a 5–4 margin, on 12 June 2019.
-In the first ruling, the court held that the IACHR opinion is fully binding on Ecuador and takes precedence over Ecuadorian domestic law.
-In its second ruling, the court re-wrote article 81 of the Civil Code, as well as article 52 of the identity and civil data management law, to remove gender-specific terms which implied that married spouses were of opposite sexes.
+On 20 May, another public hearing was held on a different same-sex marriage case.
+A ruling in the cases was originally set for 4 June 2019, but was delayed as the judges were unable to reach a decision after several hours of discussion, and announced they would continue to convene over the following days.
+The court issued two rulings in favour of same-sex marriage, both by a 5–4 margin, on 12 June 2019.
+In the first ruling, the court held that the IACHR opinion was fully binding on Ecuador and took precedence over Ecuadorian domestic law.
+In its second ruling, the court re-wrote article 81 of the Civil Code, as well as article 52 of the identity and civil data management law, to remove gender-specific terms which had implied married spouses to be of opposite sexes.
 The court ruled that Article 67 of the Constitution must be interpreted "in the sense that most favors the full validity of rights".
 On 14 June, the president of the Constitutional Court, Hernán Salgado Pesantes, said in a press conference that a constitutional amendment was not necessary to implement the decision, and that the National Assembly should reform the secondary laws as soon as possible.
-The decision also allows same-sex couples to marry in Ecuadorian embassies and diplomatic offices worldwide, as long as one partner is a citizen of Ecuador.
+The decision also allows same-sex couples to marry in Ecuadorian embassies and diplomatic offices worldwide.
 The rulings took effect upon publication in the government gazette, the Registro Oficial, on 8 July 2019.
-Article 81 of the Civil Code was amended to read: Marriage is a solemn contract by which two persons are united in order to live together and mutually help each other.
-(Note: Matrimonio es un contrato solemne por el cual dos personas se unen con el fin de vivir juntos y auxiliarse mutuamente.)
+Article 81 of the Civil Code was amended to read:

+Matrimonio es un contrato solemne por el cual dos personas se unen con el fin de vivir juntos y auxiliarse mutuamente.